Government of the Inca Empire: Organization of the empire

 The Inca Empire was a federalist system which consisted of a central government with the Inca at its head and four quarters, or suyu: Chinchay Suyu (northwest), Antisuyu (northeast), Kuntisuyu (southwest), and Qullasuyu (southeast).
-The four corners of these quarters met at the center, Cusco.
+The four corners of these quarters met at the center, Cuzco.
 These suyu were likely created around 1460 during the reign of Pachacuti before the empire assumed it largest territorial extent.
 It is probably the case that at the time the suyu were established they were roughly of equal size and only later changing their proportions as the empire expanded north and south along the Andes.